Not All Browsers Are Created Equal: Comparing Web Browser Fingerprintability: Results

 \subsection{Other Remarks}

 It seems reasonable to expect that browser fingerprinting based on the Flash plugin will soon become irrelevant given the imminent disappearance of Flash \cite{beast}.
-It is important to note that it is not the rendering aspect of the Canvas API that endangers user privacy but the ability to retrieve details of the rendered image.
-If this feature was removed from Canvas API, it would eliminate any possible fingerprinting based on it, at least using current methods.
+In regards to the Canvas API, it is important to note that it is not the rendering aspect of the Canvas API that endangers user privacy but the ability to retrieve details of the rendered image by visited websites.
+Thus, if this feature was removed from the Canvas API, it would eliminate any possible fingerprinting based on it (at least using current methods).

-Device IDs have a high potential to endanger user privacy, especially considering their persistence in Chrome.
-Moreover, Chrome's persistent device IDs seem unnecessary, as evidenced by Edge's approach of constantly providing new values.
+Device IDs have the potential to seriously endanger user privacy, especially given their persistence in Chrome.
+Moreover, Chrome's persistent device IDs seem unnecessary, given that Edge constantly provides new values.